stenderiam/TheThesisProject/README.md

 The project was developed as a thesis, due of a big interest to the 3D graphics.
 For now, it has a version of v1.0 and the next one I'm planning to develop in the future.

-I use such tools like:
+I use such technologies like:
 - Gulp;
 - React with Redux;
 - trying CSS with SASS (for now variables only);